 Using Failover Manager v4

-If a Primary node reboots, Failover Manager may detect the database is down on the Primary node and promote a Standby node to the role of Primary.
-If this happens, the Failover Manager agent on the (rebooted) Primary node will attempt to write a
+If a primary node reboots, Failover Manager might detect the database is down on the primary node and promote a standby node to the role of primary.
+If this happens, the Failover Manager agent on the rebooted primary node attempts to write a

 Once configured, a Failover Manager cluster requires no regular maintenance.
-The following sections provide information about performing the management tasks that may occasionally be required by a Failover Manager Cluster.
+However, you can perform management tasks that a Failover Manager cluster might occasionally require.